 Both your short- and long-term goals should be ambitious and realistic, though on the margin, we will expect your long-term goals to tilt towards the former and your short-term goals to tilt towards the latter.
 This balance will be the hallmark of strong responses to these prompts.
 We’re not taking an opinion on the industry, function, geography, or ideology of what you aspire to do.
 Instead, we’re assessing that your goals are coherent, ambitious, and purposeful.

-As always, my Admissions colleagues and I are happy to be accessible, responsive, and helpful if you have any questions about writing your goals or any other part of your Tuck application.
-Happy writing—we look forward to getting to know more about you and the impact you plan to achieve!
+As always, my Admissions colleagues and I are happy to help if you have further questions about writing your goals or any other part of your Tuck application.
+Happy writing—we look forward to getting to know more about you and your plans for the future!